secrethitler/secrethitler-api/README.md

 Pusher events:

-- chancellor_vote (channelName)
+- chancellorVote (channelName)
-    - user_id (integer)
+    - userId (integer)
-    - voted_yes (boolean)
+    - votedYes (boolean)

-- chancellor_elected (channelName, if all players have voted)
+- chancellorElected (channelName, if all players have voted)
     - elected (boolean)

-- game_won (channelName, if this ends the game)
+- gameWon (channelName, if this ends the game)
     - party (string)
     - reason

-- president_receive_policies (private channel of the president, if the vote didn't fail)
+- presidentReceivePolicies (private channel of the president, if the vote didn't fail)
     - policies (string[])

-- election_tracker (channelName, if the vote fails and the election tracker needs to be reset)
+- electionTracker (channelName, if the vote fails and the election tracker needs to be reset)

-- policy_enacted (channelName, if the vote fails and the election tracker needs to be reset)
+- policyEnacted (channelName, if the vote fails and the election tracker needs to be reset)
     - policy (string)

 ---